 The Technology of Holography

-Holography is the most technologically advanced science in the world.
+Holography is the most advanced imaging science and technology in the world.
 Especially computer-generated holograms that are written by calculating the three dimensional optical wavefronts that would come off of imaginary objects and scenes.
 Remember, 3D wavefronts must be calculated from every possible position of the viewer.
 Unlike the simulated 3D of computer screens, televisions and motion pictures, holographic images must be reproduced in TRUE three dimensional fidelity.
 If it were possible to zoom in on a holographic object from afar, one would be able to resolve surface bacteria on that object.
 THAT is the resolving power of holography, and gives some indication of just how much information a hologram stores.
 From the precise manufacturing tolerances for diode lasers, to the surface coating of the most precise mirrors, at its upper end holography is truly the ultimate in futuristic media production.

 If you want to study holography, you will find an entire universe of learning possibilities.
 You do not need to know everything about the science of holography in order to make a hologram.
 Just as you do not need to know the light-path mathematics behind your digital cameras optical system to take great pictures.
 Holography does, however, contain the potential to provide a little bit of everything, from the technical to the artistic.
 It is a great team activity, especially when combining science students with visual arts students.
 It allows for dialog between these two groups that normally does not take place in the workplace.
 But the best holographer of all is the person who excels in both the scientific and the artistic.
 This is the requirement of the future: to be the best you can be in both.
 Holography provides the opportunity to do just that!